 I am a software developer with a formal education in electronic engineering.

-While my Electronic Engineering degree hasn't led me to design a single circuit, it laid the foundation for my
+While my Electronic Engineering degree hasn't led me to design a single circuit professionally, it laid the foundation for my

 true calling: building robust technical systems.
 Since writing my first line of code for fun in 1996 and